-In addition, the EU-wide Regulation (EU) 2020/1503 on European crowdfunding service providers for business (ECSPR) has applied since November 2021; this requires crowdfunding services providers to obtain authorisation from the national supervisory authority (in Germany, BaFin).
+In addition, the EU-wide Regulation (EU) 2020/1503 on European crowdfunding service providers for business (ECSPR) has applied since November 2021, which requires crowdfunding services providers to obtain authorisation from the national supervisory authority (in Germany, BaFin), whereby crowdfunding services may be still provided in accordance with national laws within the extended transitional period until 10 November 2023.

-Under German law, a licence requirement is generally triggered if one intends to provide, in Germany, commercially, or on a scale that requires commercially, organised business undertaking one of the services listed in the comprehensive catalogues of regulated activities referred to above.
+Under German law, a licence requirement is generally triggered if one intends to provide, in Germany, commercially, or on a scale that requires commercially organised business undertaking one of the services listed in the comprehensive catalogues of regulated activities referred to above.
 Consequently, it needs to be carefully analysed whether a fintech business model falls within the scope of one or several of these regulated services.